 What is the meaning of PRIDE in the LGBTQ movement?

 A word associated with solidarity defending the rights of the LGBTQ movement.
 The Rainbow flag colours being used during events, or when buildings which to declare they welcome members of the LGBTQ community.

-Stonewall Riots, were in defence of Gay rights, in Manhattan New York, on the 28th June – 1st July 1969.
+Stonewall Riots were in defence of Gay rights, in Manhattan New York, on the 28th June 1st July 1969.
 They were violent activist retaliations against the police who had raided the Stonewall Inn.
-In the 60s, places were raided on a regular basis in America.
+In the 60s, they raided places regularly in America.
 Too many things were against the law if one was Gay.
-The Stonewall Inn was a shelter and inclusive place for members of the LGBTQ community, even though it was risky because most places were either not catering for LGBTQ people, or not being allowed to.
-The Raid on the Inn was the last straw and had a chain reaction that changed destiny all over the world and is a significant date in the LGBTQ calender.
+The Stonewall Inn was a shelter and inclusive place for members of the LGBTQ community, even though it was risky because most places were not catering for LGBTQ people, or not being allowed to.
+The Raid on the Inn was the last straw and had a chain reaction that changed destiny all over the world and is a significant date in the LGBTQ calendar.

 1970, saw the first Pride event, in the USA, in New York.
 A march took place on the 1st yr anniversary of the Stonewall riots.